What Are The Factors Of 66

 Definition of Factors

 A factor of a number is an integer that divides the number completely, resulting in an integer quotient without any remainder.
-In simpler terms, if you can multiply two whole numbers to get a specific number, then those two numbers are factors of that number.
-For instance, since 2 multiplied by 6 equals 12, both 2 and 6 are factors of 12.
+But in simpler terms, if you can multiply two whole numbers to get a specific number, then those two numbers are factors of that number.
+Take this case: since 2 multiplied by 6 equals 12, both 2 and 6 are factors of 12.

 Factors always come in pairs.
 If a is a factor of b, then there exists another integer c such that a × c = b.
 In this case, both a and c are factors of b.
 Understanding this pairing helps in systematically identifying all factors of a given number.